-The hubs provide quick access to psychiatric consultation and facilitate referrals for accessing ongoing mental and behavioral health care.
-The hubs encourage and support PCPs integrating mental and behavioral health resources into their practices.
-Pediatricians can make a referral to a hub for a child or family to access mental health services.
+The Hubs provide quick access to psychiatric consultation for pediatric PCPs and facilitate referrals for children/families accessing ongoing mental/behavioral health, including substance use.
+The Hubs encourage and support PCPs integrating mental and behavioral health resources into their practices.
+Pediatricians can make a referral to a Hub for a child or family to access mental/behavioral health services.
 Hub benefits include:

-- A child psychiatrist available for consultative support through the Child Psych Consult line, staffed Mondays-Fridays from 8am – 5 pm.
+- A child/adolescent psychiatrist available for consultative support through the Child Psych Consult line, staffed Mondays-Fridays from 8am – 5 pm.
 After hours telephone coverage is available 24/7.

-- A psychologist/social worker/case worker available to speak with a referred child’s family regarding the child’s mental health concerns and to assist in providing diagnostic clarification.
+- A psychologist/social worker available to speak with a referred child’s family regarding the child’s mental/behavioral health concerns and to assist in providing diagnostic clarification.

-- A psychologist/social worker/case worker available to assist the pediatrician with care coordination to ensure linkage from the pediatrician’s office to appropriate community mental health resources of support.
+- A psychologist/social worker available to assist the pediatrician with care coordination to ensure linkage from the pediatrician’s office to appropriate community mental/behavioral health resources of support.

 - Hub staff will perform routine follow-up phone calls with referred families to monitor patient progress.

-- Continuous education opportunities in care management and treatment in the primary care office for the common child mental health issues: ADHD, depression, anxiety, etc.
+- Continuous education opportunities in care management and treatment in the primary care office for the common child mental/behavioral health issues: ADHD, depression, anxiety, substance use, etc.

 What Pediatricians Are Saying About the HUB

-- The physician agrees to conduct universal mental/behavioral health screening for all children.
+- The physician agrees to conduct universal mental/behavioral health screening for all children, including substance use.

 - The physician agrees to submit a brief screening log on a weekly basis

 If you register for the Pediatric Psychiatry Collaborative, you are eligible to participate in NJAAP’s ABP-Approved MOC Part 4 Program.
-Participation is voluntary.
-The program is aimed at helping pediatricians increase use of age appropriate mental and behavioral health screening tools, anticipatory guidance, referrals and care coordination to support the early detection of mental health issues, and improvement of mental health care in the primary care setting.
+Participation is optional.
+The program is aimed at helping pediatricians increase use of age appropriate mental and behavioral health screening tools, anticipatory guidance, referrals and care coordination to support the early detection of mental/behavioral health issues, and improvement of mental/behavioral health care in the primary care setting.